Democracy's Quiet Math Problem — Shiny Side Out

 Voters rank all candidates.
 If nobody gets 50%+1, the weakest is eliminated and votes transfer.
 Compulsory voting since 1924.
 Senate uses proportional STV — genuinely diverse.

 The American system was never designed to elect a president by popular vote.
-The framers viewed the Electoral College as a body that would reduce the uncertain impact of popular participation.
 Wyoming has more than three times the electoral weight per person of California.
 Five presidents in history have won without winning the popular vote.

 Electoral votes vs popular vote — Trump wins 2024